Transferrin Saturation Reference Tool

 • Recent iron supplementation — oral iron taken within 24 hours can raise serum iron sharply.

-• Recent blood transfusions — each unit contains ~250 mg of iron.
+• Recent blood transfusions — each unit contains roughly 250 mg of iron.

 • Haemolysis — breakdown of red cells releases iron into circulation.

-• Liver disease — especially with secondary iron accumulation.
+• Liver conditions — some are associated with secondary iron accumulation.

-• Non-fasting, non-morning sampling — iron can be transiently elevated.
+• Non-fasting, non-morning sampling — serum iron can be transiently elevated.

 Diurnal Variation: Draw Iron Fasting in the Morning

-Serum iron shows substantial circadian variation — often peaking in the morning and falling 30–50% through the day.
+Research suggests serum iron shows substantial circadian variation — often peaking in the morning and falling 30–50% through the day.
 Because TSAT is derived from serum iron, the same applies.
-To get a comparable and interpretable result, an iron panel should ideally be drawn fasting, in the morning, and before any oral iron supplement that day.
+Consensus laboratory practice typically suggests an iron panel be drawn fasting, in the morning, and before any oral iron supplement that day.
 Ferritin does not share this variability and can be drawn at any time of day.

 TIBC vs UIBC vs Transferrin